zhaleh-rahimi/e2e-cluster-forecast/README.md

 The proposed clustering-based forecasting framework considers the following components:
 1. **Clustering phase**:
-We will utilize domain expertise and available datasets to determine the patient-level features that are most relevant to Ig demand.
+Utilizes domain expertise and available datasets to determine the patient-level features that are most relevant to demand.
 Following this, the patients will be grouped into clusters by unsupervised learning.
 2. **Forecasting phase**:
 The demand data will be separated according to the cluster labels and aggregated based on the chosen time granularity.
-We will then predict the demand for each cluster and combine the demand forecasts.
+Then the demand for each cluster is predicted and the demand forecasts are combined.
 3. **Iterative Refinement**:
-Our final phase involves refining our forecasting results by iterating over an identified parameter set in the clustering or forecasting phase.
-We aim to meet either condition (5) or (6), depending on the chosen metric, and find the optimal clustering scheme for the best forecasting outcome.
+Final phase involves refining forecasting results by iterating over an identified parameter set in the clustering or forecasting phase.
+Depending on the chosen performance metric, find the optimal clustering scheme for the best forecasting outcome.

 ## Citation